-Actions Supports Difficulty Action 6.1 Assess the projected demand and current supply of the electric vehicle charging network in the city and propose and implement additional charging locations.
-Climate, Mobility Medium Ensure all public electric vehicle charging infrastructure is scalable to service multiple vehicle types - including shared cars, bicycles and scooters with minimal right of way space impacts; incentivize or support all private infrastructure to do the same.
-See bicycling Strategy 9 Climate, Mobility Low Implement renewable energy sourced charging stations (supplemental solar-powered) in place of hard-wired only electric charging stations.
-Climate Low Encourage and incentivize the conversion of shared mobility fleets to electric in city agreements.
-See technology Action 2.1 Climate Low Partner with public and private entities for education and outreach campaigns which promote the benefits and operation of electric vehicles.
-Climate, Active partnerships Low Work with the Department of Community Planning and Economic Development to require developers to build off-street electric vehicle charging stations in their developments.
-Climate, Active partnerships Low SUPPORT ACTION 6.7 Support partner transit agencies as electric fleets are incorporated including expedited siting of charging locations.
-See transit Action 1.9 Climate, Mobility, Active partnerships Low
+Actions Supports Difficulty ACTION 6.1 2024-2027 (YEARS 4-7) Assess the projected demand and current supply of the electric vehicle charging network in the city and proposimplement additional charging locations in coordination mobility hub locations. se and Climate, Mobility Medium 2020-2023 (YEARS 0-3); ON-GOING Ensure all public electric vehicle charging infrastructure scalable to service multiple vehicle types - including sh bicycles and scooters with minimal right of way space in incentivize or support all private infrastructure to do the See Bicycling Strategy 9 ared cars, Climate, Mobility mpacts; Low ACTION 6.3 2024-2027 (YEARS 4-7) Implement renewable energy sourced charging stations (supplemental solar-powered) in place of hard-wired on electric charging stations.
+Low 2020-2023 (YEARS 0-3) Encourage and incentivize the conversion of shared mo fleets to electric in city agreements.
+See Technology Action • Low SUPPORT ACTION 6.5 2020-2023 (YEARS 0-3) Partner with public and private entities for educate and outreach campaigns which promote the beneat and operation of electric vehicles. nartnarching Low SUPPORT ACTION 6.6 2020-2023 (YEARS 0-3) Work with the Department of Community Planning Economic Development to require developers to off-street electric vehicle charging stations in their developments if they include parking.
+See Bicyclin Action 9.5 build Climate, Active partnerships Low